modasshar/Netflix-Clone-Reactjs/README.md

 # Netflix Clone

-This project is a clone of Netflix's web interface built using React.js, Firebase for authentication, and The Movie Database (TMDB) API for fetching movie data.
+This project is a clone of Netflix's web interface built using React.js, Tailwind CSS, Firebase for authentication, and The Movie Database (TMDB) API for fetching movie data.

 ## Table of Contents